Health and Care Professions Council: History

-On 1 August 2012, the organisation took over the regulation of social workers in England from the General Social Care Council.
-The HPC was renamed the Health and Care Professions Council (HCPC), reflecting its new responsibilities.
-These changes were made by the UK Government as part of the Health and Social Care Act 2012.
+In July 2010, the decision was taken to transfer the professional regulation of social workers to the Health Professions Council, which was renamed the Health and Care Professions Council (HCPC).
+The regulation of social workers moved to the HCPC on 1 August 2012 under the Health and Social Care Act 2012.
+The General Social Care Council (GSCC) – which previously regulated social workers – was abolished on 31 July 2012.
 The strap line that they use was also changed to "Regulating health, psychological and social work professionals" which was considered better suited to describe the diversity of professionals that they regulate.
 The HCPC has also reported it was being accorded new powers to set up voluntary registers for unregulated professions or related professions, including students seeking to enter a regulated or unregulated profession or related occupation.

 The work of the HCPC and other health professions regulators in the UK (the General Medical Council, Nursing and Midwifery Council, General Dental Council, etc.) is overseen by the Professional Standards Authority.

 On 2 December 2019, the regulation of social workers in England was transferred to a new body, Social Work England.